bahadirozkan/whereAmIRobot/README.md

 ![readme1](https://user-images.githubusercontent.com/20925510/39756336-d91aa5b2-52d1-11e8-83be-a8f1016bb6db.JPG)

 If not, check your project repository.
-If everything's fine then on a seperate terminal run the command below to send the robot to the goal position.
+If everything's fine then on a separate terminal run the command below to send the robot to the goal position.
 ```
 $ rosrun udacity_bot navigation_goal
 ```